-In non-raster mode, the current palette contains all the colors available to the printer.
+In non-raster mode, the current palette contains all the available colors.
 In raster mode, indexed color selection uses the palette, but direct selection does not.

 Default palettes are created by all the PCL color modes (Black and White, Simple Color, PCL Imaging, and HP-GL/2 Imaging).
 The active palette may be modified when in the PCL Imaging or HP-GL/2 imaging modes, but not when in the Simple Color or Black and White modes.
 When switching between PCL 5 and HP-GL/2 contexts, the active palette is automatically transferred.